-To enter Laos, six months' validity on your passport is required.
-You may be required to show a return ticket if you are traveling overland.
-It is wise to procure a travel itinerary to avoid problems; these may be asked for on rare occasions.
-Most nationalities can obtain a 30-day visa e-visa or a visa on arrival at road, river and air borders for entry into Laos.
+To enter Laos, a passport valid for at least six months is required by all nationals.
+You may not always be required to show a return ticket if you are traveling overland.
+It is wise to procure a travel itinerary to avoid problems, these may be asked for on rare occasions.
+Most nationalities can obtain a 30-day visa on arrival at road, river and air borders for entry into Laos.

 Bring two passport-sized photographs with you for the visa.
 To volunteer in Laos, volunteers only need a tourist visa.
 You do not need to apply for a special volunteering or work visa.
-Check specific requirements for your nationality online or with the consulate in your home country before you arrive, as there is some variation, including cost.
-A visa on arrival costs approximately \$40 USD.
-Depending on your nationality this can be more or less.
-Once again, check before arrival.
-Please ensure that you bring very crisp bills with no tears, marks, or bends to pay for your visa.
-Immigration checkpoints will not accept any bills that are not pristine.
+Check specific requirements for your nationality on-line or with the consulate in your home country before you arrive, as there is some variation, including cost.
+A visa on arrival costs approximately \$35 USD, depending on your nationality this can be more or less, once again check before arrival.
+Please ensure that you bring the exact amount in USD to pay for your visa, the immigration checkpoints do not always provide change if you do not have the exact amount.